Amit-Asher/Asynchronous-Web-Server-Cpp/README.md

 -------------------------------------
 ### PROPERTIES OF THE SERVER

-In order to change the properties of the server you can go to program.cpp and find the macro definitions:
+In order to change the properties of the server you can edit the macros in program.cpp:

 listen socket port